KunMinX/Linkage-RecyclerView/README_EN.md

 </LinearLayout>
 ```

-4. Parse JSON in code, and you can initialize it with at least one line of code.
+4. After getting the data, you can complete the initialization with at least one line of code..

 ```java
 List<DefaultGroupedItem> items = gson.fromJson(...);